Dr Chris Faulkes

 - Research Frontiers in Evolutionary Biology (BIO731P)

-Molecular ecology - Social evolution in cooperatively-breeding mammals
+Molecular evolutionary ecology - Social evolution in cooperatively-breeding mammals

-My research interests broadly fall into mammalian evolution and, in particular, the evolution and maintenance of social and reproductive behaviour.
+My research interests broadly fall into mammalian evolution and, in particular, the evolution and maintenance of social and reproductive behaviour, especially in subterranean rodents.
 This involves a multidisciplinary approach encompassing the fields of molecular ecology, molecular phylogenetics, reproductive physiology and behaviour.
+More recent work has tackled the genetic basis of adaptations to the subterranean niche and ageing.

 My specific study animals have focussed mainly on the African mole-rats of the family Bathyergidae, with some work also on a cooperatively breeding South American primate, the common marmoset monkey.
-Some other current research projects involve the molecular ecology of Round Island petrels in Mauritius (with Professor Richard Nichols at QMUL), and studies of Island populations of voles around the UK (with Professor John Gurnell at QMUL).
+Some other research projects have involved the molecular ecology of Round Island petrels in Mauritius (with Richard Nichols at QMUL), studies of Island populations of voles around the UK, genetics of urban hedgehogs and genomics of African cattle breeds (with Laurent Franz and Steve Rossiter at QMUL).